 This checklist will help you determine your next steps:

-- We are intentionally discipling our children at home and at church.
+- We are intentionally pointing our children to Christ at home and through active involvement in a local church.

 - We are interested in a school that prioritizes the shepherding of hearts, not just academic rigor.